Last updated on September 29, 2022

 Speicherstadt and HafenCity

 Speicherstadt is the world’s largest warehouse complex which spans over an area of 260,000 square meters.
-After finding out this location was chosen by Karl Lagerfeld for a Vogue photoshoot, I knew we had to see this legendary designer’s source of inspiration with our own eyes.
+After I found out Karl Lagerfeld chose this location for a Vogue photoshoot, I knew we had to see this legendary designer’s source of inspiration with our own eyes.

-While you’re there, it is worth visiting Elbphilharmonie Plaza located 37 meters above ground which offers 360° views of Hamburg.
+While you’re there, it is worth visiting the Elbphilharmonie Plaza located 37 meters above the ground, which offers 360° views of Hamburg.
 Although Plaza tickets are free of charge, they are subject to availability.
-If you want to pre-book on their website to secure a spot, you can do so at a €2 booking fee.
+If you want to pre-book on their website to secure a spot, you can currently do so at a €2 booking fee.

 Teekontor – Wasserschloss

-As soon as I saw this tea shop in another blogger’s travel guide, I thought to myself – how good does a shop have to be in order to be mentioned alongside some Hamburg landmarks?
+As soon as I saw the Teekontor tea shop in another blogger’s travel guide, I thought to myself – how good does a shop have to be in order to be mentioned alongside some Hamburg landmarks?
 Well, I’ve got my answer!

 I’m not much of a tea drinker myself, but we wanted to pick up some Christmas presents for family members and it sounded like the perfect place.

-From the moment we stepped foot inside, I was obsessed – they have so many tea blends to choose from that it took me a good 20 minutes to pick just one for my mum, AND they have coffee too!
+From the moment we set foot inside, I was obsessed.
+They have so many tea blends to choose from that it took me a good 20 minutes to pick just one for my mum, AND they have coffee too!
 If you enjoy a good cuppa, you can’t miss this place!